cfigure/Lumiverse-prompt-viewer/README.md

 ### Rendered view

 Rendered view displays the prompt as plain text.
-With **Prompt Breakdown-style Rendered** enabled, it uses provider/model headings, numbered role separators, and a final parameters section similar to Lumiverse's native Prompt Breakdown raw output.
+With **Format Rendered like Prompt Breakdown** enabled, it uses provider/model headings, numbered role separators, and a final parameters section similar to Lumiverse's native Prompt Breakdown raw output.

 ## Settings